MarkusPic/intensity_duration_frequency_analysis/README.md

                         The kind of series used for the calculation.
-                        Calculation with partial series is more precise --r_720_1             design rainfall with a duration of 720 minutes (=12 h) and a return period of 1 day --plot                get a plot of the idf relationship --extended_duration   add [720, 1080, 1440, 2880, 4320, 5760, 7200, 8640]
+                        Calculation with partial series is more precise --r_720_1             design rainfall with a duration of 720 minutes (=12 h) and a return period of 1 year --plot                get a plot of the idf relationship --extended_duration   add [720, 1080, 1440, 2880, 4320, 5760, 7200, 8640]
                         (in minutes) to the duration steps which will be